Keratoconus Treatment Overview

 Pros/Cons of Scleral Contact Lenses

-The pros for scleral contacts is clearly their best of class vision and comfort.
-The biggest disadvantage to scleral contact lenses is they are challenging to fit.
-Therefore, there is relatively few doctor with significant experience with these lenses fitting them.
+The biggest advantage to scleral contacts is clearly their best of class vision and comfort.
+On the other hand, the biggest disadvantage to scleral contact lenses is they are more challenging to fit.
+Therefore, there are relatively few doctors with significant experience fitting scleral contact lenses.
 Dr. Driscoll has over 25 years experience in treating patients with keratoconus.
 He primarily sees patients with keratoconus at Total Eye Care in Colleyville.
 You can reach the Colleyville office at (817) 416-0333.

 Gas Permeable Contact Lenses